sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns.md

-# Automation
+# Campaigns

-> Automation is currently available in private beta for select enterprise customers.
+> Campaigns are currently available in private beta for select enterprise customers.

-[Sourcegraph automation](https://about.sourcegraph.com/product/automation) allows large-scale code changes across many repositories and different code hosts.
+[Sourcegraph code change management](https://about.sourcegraph.com/product/code-change-management) lets you make large-scale code changes across many repositories and different code hosts.

 **Important**: If you're on Sourcegraph 3.12 or older, you might also want to look at the old documentation: "[Automation documentation for Sourcegraph 3.12](https://docs.sourcegraph.com/@3.12/user/automation)"

 ## Configuration

-In order to use the Automation preview, a site-admin of your Sourcegraph instance must enable it in the site configuration settings e.g. `sourcegraph.example.com/site-admin/configuration`
+In order to use code campaigns, a site-admin of your Sourcegraph instance must enable it in the site configuration settings e.g. `sourcegraph.example.com/site-admin/configuration`

 ```json
 {